OnlpLab/NEMO/README.md

 1. You can find outputs of different commands on [example.txt](./example.txt) in: [example_output_MORPH_HYBRID_ALIGN_TOKENS.txt](./example_output_MORPH_HYBRID_ALIGN_TOKENS.txt), [example_output_MORPH_HYBRID.txt](./example_output_MORPH_HYBRID.txt), [example_output_MORPH_YAP.txt](./example_output_MORPH_YAP.txt), [example_output_MULTI_ALIGN.txt](./example_output_MULTI_ALIGN.txt), [example_output_SINGLE.txt](./example_output_SINGLE.txt)
 1. For a full list of the available commands please consult the [next section](#models-and-scenarios) and the inline documentation at the end of `nemo.py`.
 1. Please use only the regular and not the `*_oov` models (which contain embeddings only for words that appear in the NEMO corpus).
 In other words, unless you use the model to replicate our results on the Hebrew treebank, always use e.g. `token-multi` and not `token-multi_oov`.

+### API Usage
+1. Once the API server is up,  check out the API documentation by opening (http://localhost:8090/docs) in your browser.
+1. You can find the available API endpoints and more usage examples in [api_usage.ipynb](./api/api_usage.ipynb).

 ## Models and Scenarios